CartoDB/airship/docs/guides/12-Vue-integration.md

 }
 ```

-We create an easy-to-use reference to the widget so that we can reutilize it in other parts of our component.
+We create an easy-to-use reference to the widget so that we can reuse it in other parts of our component.
 Then, we listen to `categoriesSelected` event where you can put your own custom code to perform the action that you want.

 It will only listen once to component event and it won't create multiple unneeded event listeners by doing it in `mounted`callback`.